Years of experience, knowledge, and compassion

 Sharon joined us in 1998 as a support worker.
 Over the years, she took on increasingly senior roles including team leader and care manager.
 She became Stroud Court’s registered manager in 2002.

-Ann Lewis, personal assistant to the executive director
+Ann Stratford, personal assistant to the chief executive director

-As our executive director’s personal assistant, Ann’s will be the first voice you hear if you contact Stroud Court.
+As our chief executive officer’s personal assistant, Ann’s will be the first voice you hear if you contact Stroud Court.
 Her role involves ensuring meetings are arranged and communication between everyone runs smoothly.

 Ann joined Stroud Court in 2004, bringing with her extensive experience in the care sector.
 She spent some years working at a residential home for people with learning difficulties and extremely challenging behaviours run by Gloucestershire County Council, assisting the home leader and associated team members, including the psychologist and psychiatrist.